mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 }
 ```

-Once we have a `Result`, we can use it in different ways.
-The first one is to check if the result is a success or a failure.
-We can do that using the `isSuccess` and `isFailure` properties.
+Once we have a `Result`, we can use it differently.
+The first is to check if the result is a success or failure.
+We can use the `isSuccess` and `isFailure` properties.
 To show them, as we made for other types, we can create our `JobsService` using the new flavor of the `Jobs` module:

 ```kotlin
 class JobService(private val jobs: Jobs) {